 The most popular vibrator in Australia was the MSP/Oak/AWA unit.
-It was exclusively used by numerous manufacturers including Ferris, Philips, Ferguson, and of course, AWA.
+It was exclusively used by numerous manufacturers including Ferris, Philips, Ferguson, Aegis, and of course, AWA.
 In fact, it was used by most manufacturers except for Astor, Air Chief, and other Electronics Industries brands, who used their Ferrocart branded vibrator.
 The other common Australian vibrator type was Van Ruyten, but these are high power 50 c/s units used for 240V AC inverters, and appear to have been made by Electronic Industries.
 Aside from these, foreign brands are sometimes seen, particularly in imported items.